cosmosdarwin/cosmosdarwin.github.io/README.md

-# Blog
+# Personal blog

-The jekyll files that generate my blog.
+My personal blog, powered by jekyll and the files in this repository.